 We work towards creating a community of faith and love.

-We endorse NLC's motto of 'Aiming Higher' and strive for continuous improvement in our school.
+We strive for continuous improvement in our school.

 The parents who have entrusted their children to us can be confident in the knowledge that we aim to help our children to develop and grow to become happy, well-adjusted members of society in a caring Catholic environment.

 We realise the important part school plays in the local community and we encourage a community spirit in the children.
-This is done in various ways such as helping to collect goods for the local church groups' fund raising activities, involvement in sports with local schools, involvement in locally arranged quizzes.
-There is also visits to other local school and to local places of interest to extend class teaching.
-The school encourages talks by community workers eg police, nurses, ambulance, home safety officers, library services, Strathclyde park rangers, and Glasgow zoo education officers.
-We also have the support of New Stevenston gardening club in maintaining school plants and instructing pupils in P7.
+This is done in various ways such as helping to collect goods for the local church groups', fund raising activities, involvement in sports with local schools.
+The school encourages talks by community workers e.g. police, nurses, ambulance, home safety officers and library services.

 Pupils normally transfer from primary to secondary between the ages of 11.5 and 12.5 so that they will have the opportunity to complete at least four years of secondary education.
-Pupils from St Mary's normally transfer to Taylor High School, New Stevenston.
+Pupils from St. Patrick's normally transfer to Taylor High School, New Stevenston.